 Classes available for ages 3 years – adult- all levels are welcome

-Fall 2020 registration is now closed.
-Check back shortly for information about the winter session.
-For more information on karate classes, contact Chris Kuzia at 860-225-4681 x213 or email@example.com.
+Registration for the Winter 2021 session is now open.
+For more information on karate classes, contact Chris Kuzia at 860-225-4681 x213 or firstname.lastname@example.org.

 "What an awesome time I had at the family/parents’ class that was hosted during my daughter’s class!
 Each child could bring someone to class to participate.
 My daughter Olivia was so excited to have me there to teach me “her moves” and watch mommy try and outdo her.
 It was definitely a workout, but watching those kids watch us was worth it...
 Olivia is so proud of what she has learned.